-If you are experiencing headaches or any of the other symptoms listed above, give Dr. Erickson a call today.
-He can perform an analysis to learn more about your TMJ pain and to determine what steps need to be taken.
+If you are experiencing headaches or any of the other symptoms listed above, give us a call today.
+Our dentists can perform an analysis to learn more about your TMJ pain and to determine what steps need to be taken.

 Treating TMD at Jordan Landing Dental Care